 Through the Healthy NY program, individuals can provide adequate coverage for themselves and their families; sole proprietors can acquire coverage even as they are just starting with their endeavor; small business owners can afford to keep their employees happy by offering health care benefits.

-Healthy NY’s benefit package is streamlined regardless of the health plan provider you choose.
+Healthy NY’s benefits package is streamlined regardless of the health plan provider you choose.
 There are 14 health insurance carriers offering the Healthy NY plans.
 The benefits are the same for all of these carriers but the premium rates differ.
-Member benefits include: emergency care, inpatient care, outpatient services, doctor visits, x-ray, laboratory tests, preventive care and prescription drugs (if enrolled in a plan with prescription coverage).
-Services not covered include: eye care, dental care, chiropractic care, treatment for drugs or alcohol abuse.
+Member benefits include emergency care, inpatient care, outpatient services, doctor visits, x-rays, laboratory tests, preventive care, and prescription drugs (if enrolled in a plan with prescription coverage).
+Services not covered include eye care, dental care, chiropractic care, and treatment for drug or alcohol abuse.

-In lieu of the health care reform, changes are and will continue to be implemented on Healthy NY health insurance plans.
+In place of the health care reform, changes are and will continue to be implemented on Healthy NY health insurance plans.
 Changes are as follows:

 - No more pre-existing exclusion for children below age 19